Private and endowed scholarships for undergraduates

 On this page:

-Private/named scholarships (including endowed scholarships) are funded by external donors and awarded to students who meet criteria set by the donors.
+Private/endowed scholarships are funded by external donors and awarded to students who meet criteria set by the donors.
 The criteria may include a demonstrated history of leadership, community service, financial need and/or other personal factors.
 These scholarships are not automatically renewed.
 An application is required each year for consideration.

 - Students who submit applications after the priority deadline, but by May 1, may still be considered for scholarships that remain after priority awarding.